Fastpitch Softball Hitting Against the Best Pitchers

 I mention this because when you are batting against the best of the best in either baseball or fastpitch softball, you had better have a plan or else you will be humiliated.
-At the highest level, the game is simply too fast not to have a plan and that plan had better include transferring the hitting duties over to your Higher Mind which can manipulate time or speed and create the perception of slow motion for you.
+At the highest level, the game is simply too fast not to have a plan and that plan had better include transferring the hitting duties over to your Higher Mind which can manipulate time and space and create the perception of slow motion for you.

 In fastpitch softball, at the highest level, the best pitchers can not only throw it fast, but they all have drops and change-ups.
 The biggest difference between hitting against the best in baseball and the best in fastpitch softball is the fastpitch softball pitchers can all throw rise balls.
 The fastpitch softball pitchers are pitching off of flat ground so these rise balls are really going up.
 This is something a baseball hitter never sees because the baseball pitchers are throwing downhill from a pitcher's mound.